djcooke/compendium/_potd_151_enemies/arch_demon.md

     notes:
       - 'It''s a quick cast, but try to stun Abyssal Transfixion.
 Annoying/slow to fight otherwise due to the paralyze'
+  RPR:
+    difficulty: Medium
+    notes:
+      - 'It''s a quick cast, but try to stun Abyssal Transfixion'
+      - 'Can either stay very close or save Hell''s Egress to avoid Abyssal Swing if paralyzed'
   WAR:
     difficulty: Easy
     notes: